Tango Progressive Link

 L hip is higher (but not in a way falling forward), it enables upper body to forward easily.

-If R hip is higher, it makes it more difficult to move, it makes one heavy and slow.
+If R hip is higher, it makes one heavy and slow, more difficult to move.

 You want to dance off the ball of foot, not heel of the foot (so you don't want to sit back and have R hip higher).